sadSader/lua-language-server-wiki/Libraries.md

 See [settings](https://github.com/sumneko/lua-language-server/wiki/Settings) for more info on `configs`.

-You can also include a [plugin](https://github.com/sumneko/lua-language-server/wiki/Plugins).
+To include a [plugin](https://github.com/sumneko/lua-language-server/wiki/Plugins), place it in the same location as your `config.lua` file.

 Have an environment emulation to share?
 [Post it in discussion #389](https://github.com/sumneko/lua-language-server/discussions/389).